graziavarone/StackOverflow-Vulnerabilities-Evolution-In-GitHub/README.md

-# Better Safe than Sorry: The Impact of Copying&Pasting Vulnerable Code from Stack Overflow
+# Better Safe than Sorry: Investigating the Evolution of Vulnerable Code Snippets Copied from Stack Overflow
 GitHub repository for Master's Thesis.

 ## Summary